-Apple TV rumours: motion control remote
+New Apple TV 2014 rumours: motion control remote

 A magic wand for the Apple TV has been mentioned in a Steve Jobs email being used as evidence in court in the Apple v Samsung case.
 This "magic wand" was mentioned by Steve Jobs in a agenda for a managers meeting.
 It was intended for use with the Apple TV.
 The magic wand idea has also leaked in the past, with claims that Apple was looking at ways of controlling the Apple TV using motion.
 You can read the whole Steve Jobs email here.

 KGI analyst Ming-Chi Kuo is one of the many analysts who expect the new Apple TV will offer motion controls.

 An Apple TV job listing has lead to speculation that Apple is planning to add a camera to the Apple TV.
 This camera could be used for FaceTime calls, or for motion detection.